 World Food Day – 10 human foods your pet can enjoy too

-World Food Day occurs on the 16th October this year.
+World Food Day occurs on the 16th October.
 To mark the occasion, we’re talking snack-loving pets and the human foods you can enjoy with them.

 Both dogs and cats love a bit of salmon!
 Just make sure it’s cooked and boneless.
 Bones are a choking hazard and raw meats can give your pet an upset stomach.

 Eggs are an excellent source of protein for your pet.
 Always make sure eggs are fully cooked as raw eggs may cause salmonella.
 This is extremely harmful to your pet.

 Your dog will love a bit of cheese.
 However, make sure you only give your pet a tiny amount as a rare treat.
 If your dog gets an upset stomach after eating cheese, it’s best to avoid it altogether.